-Sri Lanka may be a small island off the east coast of India and famous for its tea and elephants, but it is packed with so much more.
-There really is a never ending list of things to do in Sri Lanka.
-Tash, our Head of Content, has put together 25 things you didn’t know about this diverse and intriguing country from her travels there!
+Sri Lanka is an island off the SE coast of India that's famous for tea and elephants.
+But it's actually packed with so much more than that!
+Tash from Follow Alice has put together 25 things you didn't know about this diverse country from her travels there!

 So you thought it was cricket?
 So did we!
 Volleyball was first introduced to Sri Lanka (then Ceylon) in 1916 by Mr R.W.
 Camack, the then Director of Physical Education at the Colombo YMCA.
 Volleyball was tremendously popular and by 1922 the City of Colombo alone had 25 volleyball clubs.
 In 1991, Sri Lanka officially declared volleyball to be its national sport.